 It will return the following message.

-As indicated above, my PC processor is having 8MB L3 and 1MB L2 Cache.
+As indicated above, my PC processor has a 25MB L3 Cache.

-As shown above, once I searched for more details about Intel i7 4790 on internet, I landed on below information from Intel website that shows the L3 cache memory.
+Once I searched for more details about the Intel i7 4790 on the internet, I landed on the below information from the Intel website that shows the L3 cache memory.

-CPU-Z is a small and excellent utility that can give maximum details of your computer processor, motherboard and RAM.
-In processor details, you can easily find out the L2 and L3 cache size from Windows 10/8.1 OS.
-This tool can say about virtualization technology (VT-x) and other features of the processor.
+You can easily find the L2 and L3 cache sizes in processor details from Windows 11/10/8.1 OS.
+This tool can say about virtualization technology (VT-x) and other processor features.

-Once you open the program, it will collect the details of the hardware and provide the information as below.
+Once the program is opened, it will collect the hardware details and provide the information.

-It clearly shows the CPU cache size in the CPU screen.
-To get more information about it, you can select the ‘Caches’ tab.
+It clearly shows the CPU cache size on the CPU screen.
+You can select the ‘Caches’ tab to get more information about it.

 Watch the below short video to understand 3 types of CPU cache memory.